geraudmathe/Locomotive-fundamentals/README.md

 	![type select](Locomotive-fundamentals/raw/master/images/models_basics_select.png)

 	You have to put the options of the list in the property of the field, here we have "frontend" "backend" and "api" for the example.
-This type of attribute is handy, since it may avoids you the creation of a model for simple lists like this one.
-But you have to know the options of the list are editable only from the model editing page.
+This type of attribute is handy, since it may avoids you the creation of a third-party model for simple lists like this one.
+But you have to know the options of the list are *only editable from the model editing page*.
 So when you are creating a model instance, you can't edit options of the list.
 It may be a problem if you don't want a user access to model's structure.

 - Checkbox :